Bobby Jindal 2016 presidential campaign: New Hampshire

 The day after announcing his campaign, June 25, Jindal traveled to New Hampshire, delivering a speech and insisting that he would return to the state the following weekend.

 In June, Jindal was shown to have a 26% favorability rating among voters in New Hampshire.
 On September 24, a CNN/WMUR poll was released showing Jindal had increased in unfavorable opinion within New Hampshire by 14 points since that time, his favorability having dropped by a single point.
 Jindal's last campaign trip to New Hampshire was on August 19, appearing at the state's annual Education Summit.
 Within the last three months of his campaign, Jindal did not visit New Hampshire, filing for the Republican Primary in the state on November 16, the day before announcing that he was suspending his campaign.

 Suspension of campaign

-After not receiving much traction, lack of fundraising, and an inability to get to the primetime debate stage, Jindal announced on November 17, 2015, that he was suspending his campaign for president.
-Jindal stated about his campaign suspension, "This is not my time."
+On November 16, 2015, Jindal visited Cheyenne, Wyoming as part of a broader tour of western states.
+Among the items on his agenda for the Cheyenne visit was a meeting with a wealthy Republican donor.
+Present at the meeting were the donor, Jindal, at least one of his campaign staffers, and 3-4 other people.
+According to one person who was at the meeting, Jindal made a good case for his chances to be successful in the Republican primaries in the spring of 2016.
+However, one day later Jindal announced that he suspended his campaign.
+Stating that "This is not my time", he cited lack of traction, fundraising shortage, and difficulties accessing the primetime stage.
 On February 5, 2016, Jindal endorsed Florida Senator Marco Rubio for the Republican nomination, calling Rubio a "principled conservative" and "consistent about strengthening America's foreign policy."